Congratulations on your offer to study at La Trobe University.

 After your have found your course grid and subjects you are ready to complete subject enrolment.
-If not, go through Find subjects and enrolment sessions (step above) in detail.
+If not, go through Course information and enrolment sessions (step above) in detail.

 To enrol in your subjects, log on to StudentOnLine and select the Enrolment tab in the top menu.

 Commencing undergraduate students must enrol in and complete two online modules – the Academic Integrity Module (AIM) and Wominjeka La Trobe: Indigenous Cultural Literacy for Higher Education.
-These modules are automatically on your study plan and are to be completed in your first semester of study.
+These modules are automatically included on your study plan and are to be completed in your first semester of study.
 You will be able to complete these subjects on the Learning Management System (LMS) before the start of Semester 1, we will let you know when they open.

 - students starting Semester 2 can only enrol in subjects for Semester 2.